EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Methods

 The infrared surface images were acquired by Brigham Young University (BYU) using a multispectral imaging (MSI) system beginning in 1999.
 Images were acquired across a range of wavelengths, from 450nm to 1000nm.
 Due to the varying dimensions of Herculaneum scroll fragments, the resolution ranges from 300 to 600 dpi.
 More details can be found in the original publications about this imaging work \cite{booras2001herculaneum,ware2000multispectral}.

 The 1000nm images from the BYU dataset, and those from similar wavelengths such as 950nm, have become standard resources for papyrologists working with Herculaneum papyri due to the high contrast captured between ink and papyrus.
 This contrast dramatically exceeds that observed by the naked eye in visible wavelengths, where the black ink can be difficult to see against the carbonized papyrus background.
 For this reason, 1000nm images are chosen as the ground truth images in our work.
+Figure \ref{fig:rgb-alongside-ir} illustrates the improved contrast achieved with spectral imaging.